915-Lab/Coding-Skills-Evaluation/codingSkillsEvaluation/input/python_tutorial_main_sections_only1.md

-you can make the file usable as a script as well as an importable module, because the code that parses the command line only runs if the module is executed as the âmainâ file:
+you can make the file usable as a script as well as an importable module, because the code that parses the command line only runs if the module is executed as the “main” file: